 Best-selling author and award-winning journalist Robert Remington is a former columnist and editorial writer with the Calgary Herald.
-He was also a correspondent for The National Post as well as columnist, arts editor, sports editor and reporter at The Edmonton Journal.
+He was also a news correspondent for The National Post as well as columnist, arts editor, sports editor and reporter at The Edmonton Journal.

 He has also written for Canada's Globe and Mail newspaper and did international reporting from Europe for PostMedia News Services.
 His journalism career has taken him to Pakistan, East Africa, Europe, the Middle East, India, Central Asia and Central America.